macadox/think-in-javascript/README.md

 Demo accessible at: https://think-in-js.herokuapp.com/

 ## Login Credentials
-In order to interact with posts, by adding comments, use the following credentials:
+In order to interact with posts by adding comments, use the following credentials:

 user: maciej@mokninski.com